ni0ki/ui-components/CONTRIBUTING.md

 ### Running tests

+We use:

-We use [Jest](https://jestjs.io/) as testing framework and assertion library.
-We use [Enzyme](https://airbnb.io/enzyme/) as a testing utility for react components and [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) to make sure that our UI does not change unexpectedly.
+- [Jest](https://jestjs.io/) as testing framework and assertion library.
+- [Enzyme](https://airbnb.io/enzyme/) as a testing utility for react components
+- [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) to make sure our UI does not change unexpectedly.

 - To run tests, please execute